RozannaBoczar/TheBestKpopAggregator/TheBestKpopAggregator/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-Unit tests were left default.
-There were just changes to provide the Firestore Authentication key.
+Most of unit tests were left default.
+They were changeg to provide the Firestore Authentication key.
+Unit tests for login-page Component were added: for login with correct data and login with wrong data.

 ![](./images/unitTests.png)